-For trees planted from the 1940s to 1960s, ‘Stuart’ (1886), ‘Success’ (1903), ‘Mahan’ (1927) and of course, ‘Desirable’ (1948) were among the most popular in the Southeast and elsewhere.
-The earliest USDA selection, ‘Barton’, was released in 1953, followed by 14 other varieties released by from the 1950s to the 1970s, including ‘Choctaw’, ‘Wichita’ and ‘Cheyenne’.
+For trees planted from the 1940s to 1960s, ‘Stuart’ (1886), ‘Success’ (1903), ‘Mahan’ (1927), and of course, ‘Desirable’ (1948) were among the most popular in the Southeast and elsewhere.
+The earliest USDA selection, ‘Barton,’ was released in 1953, followed by 14 other varieties released from the 1950s to the 1970s, including ‘Choctaw,’ ‘Wichita,’ and ‘Cheyenne.’
 New releases from USDA from the 1980s to present and other sources have been well documented since that time, which helps pinpoint the appearance and popularity of pecan varieties for particular growing regions.

-An important clue as to whether a tree can be matched or identified is determining whether or not it was grafted to an improved variety.
+Whether or not a tree was grafted to an improved variety provides an important clue when determining if a tree can be matched or identified.
 Changes in bark texture (see photo) indicate a tree was grafted at least once.
 Some graft unions can be more subtle or harder to discern on older trees.
-If with careful study of the tree form, the location and known history of the tree, there is no evidence it was grafted, it may be classified as a unique native tree or variety seedling, unless its nut and kernel traits closely match that of a named variety.
+If, with careful study of the tree form, the tree’s location and known history, there is no evidence it was grafted, it may be classified as a unique native tree or variety seedling, unless its nut and kernel traits closely match that of a named variety.
 Separating variety seedlings from natives requires additional study of the site, the potential influence of people, and the nut characteristics themselves.

 Nut Shape and Features

-Four distinguishing characteristics have to be considered: a) overall nut shape when looking at the nut from tip to base — oblong, oval, etc.; b) the nut tip (apex) — some are acute, others obtuse, acuminate, etc.; c) the nut basal end (base) also varies in characteristic shape; and d) the appearance of the nut in cross section may be flattened, round or other.
-When there is confusion or doubt about a variety’s true identification, carefully considering all 4 points will separate varieties that are similar.
+Four distinguishing characteristics have to be considered: a) overall nut shape when looking at the nut from tip to base — oblong, oval, etc.; b) the nut tip (apex) — some are acute, others obtuse, acuminate, etc.; c) the nut basal end (base) also varies in characteristic shape; and d) the appearance of the nut in cross-section may be flattened, round or other.
+When there is confusion or doubt about a variety’s true identification, carefully considering all 4 points will separate similar varieties.
 L.J.
 Grauke and Tommy Thompson established detailed descriptors for these characteristics, which may be found on their “Pecan Cultivar Index.”

 Along with shape indices, overall size is another distinguishing feature of outward nut appearance.
 The number of nuts per pound is a weight-based indicator of size.
-While it can be affected by water availability, crop load and other cultural practices, nut size of an unknown variety is a useful value.
-Large nut varieties, like ‘Pawnee’, can be reduced in size if crop load is heavy and water is short, but small nut varieties generally have a limit on how big they can become under the best of circumstances.
-‘Elliott’, for example, is commonly a 67 to 72 nuts-per-pound variety.
-It is possible for ‘Elliott’ to be as heavy as 57 to 62 per pound, but unlikely that it could get to 47 to 52 per pound, so nut size can help in identification.
+While it can be affected by water availability, crop load, and other cultural practices, the nut size of an unknown variety is a useful value.
+Large nut varieties, like ‘Pawnee,’ can be reduced in size if crop load is heavy and water is short, but small nut varieties generally have a limit on how big they can become under the best of circumstances.
+‘Elliott,’ for example, is commonly a 67 to 72 nuts-per-pound variety.
+‘Elliott’ can be as heavy as 57 to 62 per pound, but unlikely that it could reach 47 to 52 per pound.
+So, nut size can help when identifying pecan varieties.

 Many people ask about shell markings as an identifying trait.
-These dark patterns of coloration on the shell surface (see photo of ‘Nacono’) are genetic and differ among varieties, but their appearance is highly variable and they are easily buffed off with the handling of the nuts, thus they are a little-used trait for identification.
-However, the texture of the shell; some are more rough/pebbly than others as well as shell thickness are important features that help separate varieties.
+These dark patterns of coloration on the shell surface (see the photo of ‘Nacono’) are genetic and differ among varieties.
+But their appearance is highly variable and they are easily buffed off with the handling of the nuts.
+Thus, shell markings used little as a trait for variety identification.
+However, the shell’s texture—some are more rough/pebbly than others—and thickness are important features that help separate varieties.

 The appearance of kernels is useful in pecan variety identification.
 The surface texture of the kernels, the depth and width of ventral and dorsal grooves, along with the apex-end and basal-end shapes are genetically-controlled distinguishing features.
 ‘Cheyenne’ has a lot of wrinkles or creases in the kernel surface texture, while ‘Sioux’ is one of the smoothest.
 ‘Forkert’ is a variety that has narrow grooves that tend to trap packing material.

-The percentage of edible kernel in a nut sample is a distinguishing trait.
-As with nut weight, kernel percentage can be positively or negatively affected by water, crop load and other growing conditions, and like nut weight, there are genetic limits on what can be achieved in percent kernel by a particular variety.
+Another distinguishing trait is the percentage of edible kernel in a nut sample.
+As with nut weight, kernel percentage can be positively or negatively affected by water, crop load, and other growing conditions.
+Like nut weight, there are genetic limits on what a particular variety can achieve in percent kernel.
 ‘Desirable’ and ‘Kiowa’ (an offspring of ‘Desirable’) are hard to separate visually when looking only at nut shape and nut size.
 They are frequently misidentified as one another in pecan shows in Texas.
 One way to separate them is with percent kernel value.
-‘Desirable’, at its best runs 52/53-maybe 54 percent kernel.
+‘Desirable,’ at its best runs 52, 53, maybe 54 percent kernel.
 ‘Kiowa’ in contrast will reach 57/58 percent kernel, and that 4-5 percentage point difference is meaningful for identification.
-Of course, the trees of ‘Kiowa’ and ‘Desirable’ have very different growth habit and canopy form, which makes them easy to distinguish from one another.
+Of course, the trees of ‘Kiowa’ and ‘Desirable’ have very different growth habits and canopy forms, making them easy to distinguish from one another.

 Consult an Expert

 It may be necessary to seek out someone with lots of practice in pecan identification.
 Most university horticulturists who work with pecans — even some entomologists and plant pathologists — can help with pecan variety identification.
-Pecan buyers, accumulators and shellers also qualify as experts in this discussion.
-They encounter lots of different pecan varieties, grown in lots of settings and scrutinize them carefully because their profitability from pecan sales depends on it.
+Pecan buyers, accumulators, and shellers also qualify as experts in this discussion.
+They encounter lots of different pecan varieties, grown in many settings, and scrutinize them because their profitability from pecan sales depends on it.

 Experienced pecan growers also can offer help with identification.
-At the highest level of help, today is the USDA Pecan Breeding and Genetics Laboratory, located in Somerville, Texas.
+Today, at the highest level of help is the USDA Pecan Breeding and Genetics Laboratory, located in Somerville, Texas.
 L.J.
 Grauke is the curator of the Carya germplasm collection.
-They maintain a large library of samples and Grauke’s expertise includes molecular markers — DNA analysis of pecans, with which he has been able to show relatedness among varieties and conclusively sort out unknown or misidentified trees.
+They maintain a large library of samples, and Grauke’s expertise includes molecular markers-DNA analysis of pecans, with which he has been able to show relatedness among varieties and conclusively sort out unknown or misidentified trees.